 When reframing chores, remember to set a good example.
 If you grumble about your responsibilities and family contributions, children will likely do the same.

 Looking for more ideas on setting a positive tone in your home or classroom?
-Our 50 Positive Phrases to Build Resilience in Kids, available in our Growth Mindset Printables Kit, is a helpful guide for parents and teachers.
+Our 50 Positive Phrases to Build Resilience in Kids, available in our Resilience Kit, is a helpful guide for parents and teachers.
 Hang it near your desk, on your fridge, or anywhere you need a reminder.

 3. Set Reasonable Expectations